-Publisher is built to work with any News API feed and thus it can be used as frontend solution for, say, Wordpress created content, or custom CMS solution, or just a feed that you subscribe for with some provider.
+Publisher is built to work with any News API feed and thus it can be used as a frontend solution for, say, Wordpress-created content, a custom CMS solution, or just a feed that you subscribe to with any provider.

-But if you use Publisher together with Superdesk, then you have Web Site Management GUI that integrates seemlesly to the Superdesk environment.
+But if you use Publisher along with Superdesk, then you have a Web Site Management GUI that integrates seamlessly into the Superdesk environment.
 From there, you can manage one or many websites (or, more generally, output channels) with as many tenants as you want.